ugonnaagwu/practicechangeremote/Week 1/[ENG1.4]Components.md

               }
           }

-          //DO NOT USE THIS, IT HAS BEEN DEPRECATED AND UNSAFE
-          //when it existed, this was called second (2) componentWillMount() {
-              //do stuff here before component is mounted in DOM tree }

-          //this is called fourth (4)
-          componentDidMount() {
-              //Do stuff here after component is mounted in DOM tree }

-          //this is called sixth (6)
-          componentDidUpdate() {
-              //Do stuff here after component state has changed in DOM tree
-              //Ex: this.setState({size: 0})
-          }

-          //this is called eight (8)
-          componentWillUnmount() {
-              //Do stuff here after component is unmounted
-              //Could be cleanup or service calls
-              //Ex: log("User destroyed the tile.
-Maybe it's alive somewhere else")
-              //Ex: this.database.tileDestroyed(userId, Date.now())
-          }

-          //during first pass this is called third (3)
-          //during second pass (after componentDidMount), it is called fifth (5)
-          //after an update, this is called seventh (7) render() {
+          render() {
               return ( <div>This is tile {this.props.name} with ID {this.props.id} of size {this.state.size} </div>)
           }
       }

+Usage: <Title name="a name" id="an id" width="15" height="30" />

-#### Rendering Other Components in a Component
+##### Rendering Other Components in a Component

     import React, { Component } from "react" import { Header } from "./Header"
     import { PhotoGrid } from "./PhotoGrid"

-    //assume each import is a separate component that was built
+    // Assume each import is a separate component that was built
+    // Homepage will render Header and PhotoGrid

     class HomePage extends React.Component {